carvel-dev/carvel/site/content/kapp-controller/docs/develop/kctrl-package-authoring.md

 ![Package Init for Simple App](/images/kctrl/pkg-init-simple-app.png)

-This command generates some files that tell `kctrl` how it should put the package together!
+This command generates `package-build.yml` and `package-reources.yml` files that tell `kctrl` how it should put the package together!

 ### Releasing the package